evroza/deeler/README.md

 - Tests and Coverage
 - in the balances/deposit/:userId route should probably remove the :userId param - already have it passed in header
 - Caching those queries
+- Migrations

-## Data Models
+## Technical Notes

-> **All models are defined in src/models/**
+- The server is running on port 3001 by default.
+You can change this in the `.env` file
+- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
+-
+### App Components

+Laid out in respective directory by function.
+Important ones are

+- Models - `src/models/`
+- Controllers - `src/controllers`
+- Middleware - `src/middleware`

-### Profile
+#### Profile
 A profile can be either a `client` or a `contractor`. clients create contracts with contractors. contractor does jobs for clients and get paid.
 Each profile has a balance property.

-### Contract
+#### Contract
 A contract between and client and a contractor.
 Contracts have 3 statuses, `new`, `in_progress`, `terminated`. contracts are considered active only when in status `in_progress`
 Contracts group jobs within them.

-### Job
+#### Job
 contractor get paid for jobs by clients under a certain contract.

-## Getting Set Up

-The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.

-1. Start by cloning this repository.

-1. In the repo root directory, run `npm install` to gather all dependencies.

-1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
-The database lives in a local file `database.sqlite3`.

-1. Then run `npm start` which should start both the server and the React client.

-## Technical Notes

-- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`. make sure only users that are on the contract can access their contracts.
-- The server is running on port 3001 by default.
-You can change this in the `.env` file